Robust Bounded Influence Tests for Independent Non-Homogeneous Observations: Introduction

-In this context, \cite{Ghosh/Basu:2013} proposed a global approach for estimating ${\boldsymbol{\theta}}$ under the I-NH set-up by minimizing the average density power divergence (DPD) measure (originally introduced by \cite{Basu/etc:1998} for i.i.d. data) between the data and the model density; the proposed minimum DPD estimator (MDPDE) has excellent efficiency and robustness properties in the normal regression model.
+\cite{Ghosh/Basu:2013} proposed a global approach for estimating ${\boldsymbol{\theta}}$ under the I-NH set-up by minimizing the average density power divergence (DPD) measure (originally introduced by \cite{Basu/etc:1998} for i.i.d. data) between the data and the model density; the proposed minimum DPD estimator (MDPDE) has excellent efficiency and robustness properties in the normal regression model.
 The approach is also implemented in the context of generalized linear models by \cite{Ghosh/Basu:2014}; it provides a competitive alternative to existing robust methods.
-This approach has been used in \cite{Ghosh:2014} to obtain a robust alternative for the tail index estimation under suitable assumptions of an exponential regression model.
-Here, we exploit the properties of this estimation approach of \cite{Ghosh/Basu:2013} to develop a general class of robust tests of hypotheses under I-NH data.
+The approach has been used in \cite{Ghosh:2014} to obtain a robust alternative for tail index estimation under suitable assumptions of an exponential regression model.
+Here, we exploit the properties of the \cite{Ghosh/Basu:2013} estimator to develop a general class of robust tests of hypotheses for I-NH data.

-For the sake of completeness, we start with a brief description of the MDPDE under I-NH set-up in Section \ref{SEC:8MDPDE_nonH}.
-Then, we consider the case of both the simple and composite null hypotheses in Sections \ref{SEC:8simple_testing} and \ref{SEC:8composite_testing} respectively.
-Several useful asymptotic and robustness properties including the boundedness of the influence functions of the proposed tests are derived.
-To illustrate the applicability of these general tests, the standard linear regression model and the generalized linear model (GLM) with fixed covariates are discussed in Sections \ref{SEC:linear_regression} and \ref{SEC:glm} respectively.
-Section \ref{SEC:simulation} presents some numerical illustrations; many more are provided in the online supplement.
-Some comments on the choice of tuning parameters and on comparison with existing tests are provided in Section \ref{SEC:comparison}.
-The paper ends with a short overall discussion in Section \ref{SEC:conclusion}.
-Proofs of all the results and some more details and examples are presented in the online supplement.

-To sum up we list, in the following, the specific advantages of the proposed methods.
-Some of these are matched by some of its competitors, but there are few, if any, tests which combine all these properties. \begin{enumerate} \item The method is completely general in that it works for any set-up involving independent non-homogeneous data.
-Other scenarios such as linear regression, generalized linear model etc., with fixed covariate, emerge as specific sub-cases of our approach, but the proposal is by no means limited to these or specific to them.

-\item The proposal is very simple to implement with minimal addition in computational complexity compared to likelihood based methods.
-In this sense, the method distinguishes itself from some of its competitors having strong theoretical properties but high computational burden.